anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureTokenLinksApi.md

 <a id="securetokenlinksdetailspost"></a>
 # **SecureTokenlinksDetailsPost**
-> SecureTokenLinkByIdResponse SecureTokenlinksDetailsPost (string xApiKey, string xAppKey, string xVersion, string origin, SecureTokenLinkRequest secureTokenLinkRequest)
+> SecureTokenLinkByIdResponse SecureTokenlinksDetailsPost (string xApiKey, string xAppKey, float xVersion, string origin, SecureTokenLinkRequest secureTokenLinkRequest)

 This API is used for getting Token Links by TokenLink ID